DevExpress-Examples/asp-net-web-forms-grid-set-edit-form-values/Readme.md

 Follow the steps below to calculate and assign editor values on the server side.

-1. Define [EditItemTemplate](https://docs.devexpress.devx/AspNet/DevExpress.Web.GridViewDataColumn.EditItemTemplate) for columns whose values are involved in calculation.
-Add editors in templates and bind them to appropriate fields in your data source.
+1. Define [EditItemTemplate](https://docs.devexpress.devx/AspNet/DevExpress.Web.GridViewDataColumn.EditItemTemplate) for columns whose values are involved in the calculation.
+Add editors in templates and bind them to corresponding fields in your data source.
    ```aspx
    <dx:GridViewDataColumn FieldName="UnitPrice" >
        <EditItemTemplate>